xplshn/tinybox/README.md

 ## How It Works

 The terminal is just a 2D grid of cells.
 Each cell has a character, foreground color, background color, and some attributes like bold or underline.
-Box maintains two buffers - what you're drawing to, and what's currently on screen.
+Tinybox maintains two buffers - what you're drawing to, and what's currently on screen.
 When you call Present(), it figures out what changed and sends only those updates to the terminal.

 Input comes through as events - keyboard, mouse, resize.
 The event loop is yours to write.
 Tinybox just gives you the events, you decide what to do with them.
 No callbacks, no handlers, no framework nonsense.